• About Texas Travel Talk

 Marble Falls is roughly a 56-minute drive from Fredericksburg.
 And if you’re driving on scenic Hwy 281 from the Dallas/Fort Worth area, you’ll reach Marble Falls first.
 Visitors to Fredericksburg typically enjoy wine tasting and shopping, but Marble Falls has all that, too!

 You’ll want to check out Bluebonnet Cafe for the best pie in town.
 If you’re not into pie, go for breakfast, but be prepared to stand in line—it’s that popular.
-After stuffing your belly with a huge breakfast, go downtown and shop til you drop.
+After stuffing your belly with a huge breakfast, go downtown and shop till you drop.
 If wine is your thing, take a glass while shopping.
 We love the boutiques in Marble Falls.

 Proof & Cooper Restaurant in Johnson City